dogerish/mc-copy-paste/README.md

 # mc-copy-paste
-Copy paste script for Minecraft: Pi Edition.
+Not-so-simple copy paste script for Minecraft: Pi Edition.

 ## Installing Dependencies
 You can install all the python dependencies using this command in a terminal: